jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

 (2) The Authority must not make an order under subsection (1)﻿(b) unless the requirements in section 164 of the Employment Relations Act 2000 have been met, and that section applies accordingly with all necessary modifications.

 ### 13ZK Copy of pay equity claim settlement to be delivered to chief executive
-(1) This section applies if a pay equity claim settlement is reached (whether that settlement is reached by the parties recording an agreement in writing as described in section 13ZH(3) or by the Authority or the court making a determination described in section 13ZH(1)﻿(b)﻿(ii)).
+(1) This section applies if a pay equity claim settlement is reached (whether that settlement is reached by the parties recording an agreement in writing as described in section 13ZH(3) or by the Authority or the court making a determination described in section 13ZH(1)﻿(b)﻿(ii) or (iii)).
 (2) Each employer who is a party to a pay equity claim settlement must ensure that, as soon as practicable after the settlement is reached, a copy of the settlement agreement or determination (as applicable) is delivered to the chief executive of the department of State that is responsible for the administration of this Act.
 (3) The copy of the settlement delivered to the chief executive must include any document referred to, or incorporated by reference, in the settlement, unless the document is publicly available.
 (4) The information contained in the copies of pay equity claim settlements delivered to the chief executive under subsection (2) may not be used by the chief executive for purposes other than statistical or analytical purposes.